talkanteman/Whist/README.md

 # The Israeli Whist

-This project created with React.
+This project created in JavaScript by using React.

 The Israeli Whist is a card game, for description and roles please refer to this [Wikipedia page](https://en.wikipedia.org/wiki/Israeli_whist)